NoiseLab-RLiu/SD-PINN-1D/README.md

-The main file is PINN_xt2.
+The main file is PINN_xt2, which requires Matlab Deep Learning Toolbox.